 LC Diner-Style Dinner Note

-We’ve had our share of memorable diner-style dinners like this one, seated at a counter, a laminated diner menu before us.
+We’ve had our share of memorable dinners like this one at diners, seated at a counter, a laminated diner menu before us.
 Yet the way we see things, a jumble of eggs and potatoes and assorted other ingredients in a skillet is a highly personal thing.
-Can you really trust that sticky menu to know exactly what you’re craving?
+Which makes us ask, can you really trust that sticky menu to know exactly what you’re craving?
 Exactly.
 So if you’re anything like us, you’ll like the singular technique and the ample options afforded by the blueprint below.
+Just use your imagination and the contents of your firdge.
 The indecisive can always turn to author Pam Anderson’s tried-and-true combos, which she shares below.
 And those who, like us, are almost always hungry will find this skillet situation just as satiating at breakfast as it is any other hour of day.

 Fried Potatoes and Eggs Recipe